Imagine you are starting a new job at a car dealership, and a customer walks in asking for your latest hatchback. How would you cater to the customer?

 If not, then refer to our “types of SOP documents” section above and decide whether you want to write a list of steps, create a checklist, create workflow diagrams, or a mixture of everything!

-Knowing your audience is key in creating an awesome SOP document.
+Knowing your audience is key to creating an awesome SOP document.
 Ask yourself the following questions in order to get an idea about your audience:

 The more information you have on your audience, the better you can understand their points of view and create an SOP that will be relevant to them.

-Standard operating procedures (SOP) are written with the end-user, i.e, the employees in mind.
+Standard operating procedures (SOPs) are written with the end-user, i.e, the employees in mind.
 Having employees collaborate with you in this process is a no-brainer.

 You cannot really understand their pain points and challenges unless you talk to your employees and ask for their honest feedback and suggestions.
 We recommend using collaboration software like bit.ai to bring your entire team inside a common document and collaborate effectively.

 Once you have spoken to your employees and have enough data points to start, immediately move to your document editor and start adding your notes.
-Once done creating the document, you can go through the document with your employees and management and ask for their feedback and input.
+Once you have created the document, you can go through the document with your employees and management and ask for their feedback and input.

 While SOP documents are text-heavy and boring, they don’t have to be.
 Add screenshots, screen recordings, images, flow charts, videos- anything that’s relevant to the step being talked about.